justin4d9/_/README.md

 study: https://0ut3r.space

-idea: program that visualizes the flow of the code
+idea: program that visualizes the flow of a code